 The key to getting this done effectively without overwhelming yourself is by keeping it very simple.
 I call it the bare essentials list.
 Meeting someone, doing a grocery run, getting a week’s worth of clothes washed and ironed for all 3 of us, writing a blog post, creating new worksheets for my son and getting my eyebrows done are things that top my list.

 I love my daily planner.
 It reminds me to write my gratitude for the day and focus on what exactly to do.
 It is easy and to the point.
-I will shortly be uploading some of my daily planner printables and self-care worksheets so that you can also benefit from them.
+I have uploaded some of my daily planner printables and self-care worksheets so that you can also benefit from them by clicking here.

 Now why this kind of re-organizing works better than going full Konmari is because in one day we are tackling multiple aspects of our daily life that influences us.
 In the past, I have tried just cleaning up my physical space or just tackling the wardrobe and though it gives you a sense of accomplishment it does not truly feel like you got your entire life in order.
 Now if you have a hoarding problem that is reflected in multiple facets of your life Konmari Method is a great way to proceed.